gellel/fontstyle/README.rst

 quick test
 ----------

-*using command line. accepts multiple arguments. uses module 'beautification' syntax for formatting.*
+*using command line. accepts multiple arguments. uses modules 'beautification' syntax for formatting. see documentation for more information.*

 .. code-block:: console